 Alternative investments should be considered with the goal of increasing the return of the portfolio without increasing risk, or lowering risk of the overall portfolio without lowering return.

-If the Board, or the Trust Administrator acting on the Board's behalf, allocates part of the portfolio to an alternative asset class, separate investment guidelines specific to that asset class shall be adopted.
+If the Board, or the Trust Administrator at the direction of the Board, allocates part of the portfolio to an alternative asset class, separate investment guidelines specific to that asset class shall be adopted.

 V. Manager Guidelines